uaman89/react-github/README.md

 # Github users - test task

 A single page application, which allows to get list of github users.
-Using React, ES2015 and Redux is required.
+Using React, ES6 and Redux is used

 ## Quick start